-Barry S. Logan has served as our Executive Vice President, Planning & Strategy since September 2019 and previously served as a Watsco director from 2011 to 2018.
-Mr. Logan served as Senior Vice President from 2003 to 2019, as Vice President of Finance and Chief Financial Officer from 1997 to 2003, as Treasurer from 1996 to 1998 and in other capacities beginning in 1992.
-Mr. Logan is a certified public accountant.
-Mr. Logan was Watsco's fourth corporate employee and is an integral participant in the Company's business development initiatives, financial, and other strategic activities during his 30-year career.
+Barry S. Logan joined Watsco in 1992 and serves as the Executive Vice President & Secretary, responsible for leading the Company's strategic initiatives and business development efforts.
+He has held various leadership roles during his career, including serving as Chief Financial Officer from 1997 to 2003.
+Barry was Watsco's fourth corporate employee and is an integral participant in the Company's business development initiatives, financial, and other strategic activities.
 He is also the principal contact for engagement with our shareholders.